Vk-Singh/Data-Mining-Portfolio/readme.md

 - Do people find certain types of reviews helpful?
 What is it about the review that might make it helpful?
 - Do paid for reviews impact the review itself (feature 'vine' in the dataset) and is it possible to predict whether the review is by a Vine program member based on the review text?
 - Impact of verified/non verified status on the review helpfulness and in turn how it affects the product sentiment

+## Smiley Dataset Classification

+- Linear regression, Logistic Regression ,ANN and CNN techniques are used for classification of Smiley Dataset.
+- Variation of the efficieny of above mentioned techniques with the change of parameters' values.